 An ice cold blue color, smooth rounded corners and a long relaxing shadow, all contribute to the feeling of calm in the 'VAG Rounded BT' font.
 BT stands for Bitstream, the company from Cambridge MA, USA who designed the font.

-'Ravie' has the energy and bouncy movement necessary for a fun-filled font.
-Bright primary colors enhance its cheerful form.
+A fun-filled font like 'Ravie' has a bouncy energy while bright primary colors enhance its cheerful form.
 'Ravie' was designed by Ken O'Brien in 1993-94 at the Art Center in Pasadena, California.